 Six clinical forms of hypophosphatasia have been distinguished, although form assignment may be challenging in some cases.
 This classification is based on the age at which skeletal lesions are discovered: perinatal (lethal), infantile, childhood, and adult.
 Two particular forms include odontohypophosphatasia (only biochemical and dental manifestations are present, with no clinical changes in long bones) and pseudohypophosphatasia.

-No useful treatment is currently available.
 The effects of bone marrow transplant in hypophosphatasia are transient, and bone lesions may recur 6 months after the transplant.
 Nonsteroidal anti-inflammatory drugs (NSAIDs) have been used in patients with childhood hypophosphatasia with some clinical improvement.